lambdaclass/concrete/ROADMAP.md

    and one explicitly-pseudocode example.
 Slice-friendly: start with docs/ that already contain runnable snippets.
 HIGHEST-PRIORITY of these four.

 13s.
-[OPEN — REQUIRED BEFORE PHASE 7; research note not yet written] **Allocator-as-value research — BEFORE Phase 7 collection APIs harden
+[DONE 2026-07-14 — research/stdlib/allocator-as-value.md: GO two-tier (authority=with(Alloc), identity=explicit &mut allocator value, monomorphic A: Alloc); Phase 7 pins the Alloc bound before the first *_in API] **Allocator-as-value research — BEFORE Phase 7 collection APIs harden
    (2026-07-07).** `with(Alloc)` is the AUTHORITY ("may allocate"); it does not say WHICH allocator owns the memory.
 Arenas, tests, embedded, hot-reload, plugins, and the #35 validation project all want allocator IDENTITY, not